safx/ejdb/_sources/doc/ql/ql.txt

 ``{$inc: {fieldpath1: delta1, fieldpath2: delta2, ... }}``

 Increment numeric field value by specified `delta`.
-The increment `delta` can be positive or negative number.
+The increment `delta` can be of positive or negative number.
 The `$inc` operator does not create the specified `fieldpath` if it is not exists in the document.

 **Example:**